 HISTORY OF OPIUM USE & ADDICTION TREATMENT

-Addiction treatment in Johnson City, Madison, and Smyrna has seen very little effective change over the years.
-Even the very best inpatient, abstinence based treatment models have unfortunately yielded very poor 10 -15% success rates over the years.
-The very real risk of relapse including death by overdose after discharge has changed the preferred treatment for opioid dependency to Medication Assisted Treatment with Buprenorphine.
+Although Methadone was added as a treatment in the mid-1960s.
+In some ways, it is obsolete because it still requires daily visits to the clinics & the stigma of being seen at these types of clinics.
+It can also still cause problems if dosed too high & cause impairment & a "high".
+This is where Methadone is obsolete, unlike the newer Suboxone which is available by prescription and does not cause impairment in daily functioning.
+Even the very best inpatient, abstinence-based treatment models have unfortunately yielded very poor 10 -15% success rates over the years.
+The very real risk of relapse including death by overdose after discharge has changed the preferred treatment for opioid dependency to Medication-Assisted Treatment with Buprenorphine.
 Here is a brief history of events……

 The history of Opium use, abuse and treatments in the U.S. is very interesting.
 Back at the turn of the century after the Spanish American War, the US won control of the Philippines from the Spanish.
 US Missionaries in the Philippines noticed there was a large proportion of the civilian population addicted to Opium, most of which was coming from China.
 President Theodore Roosevelt wanted to improve US relationships with China who had suffered their own Opium wars for many years.
 This was 1912 & The US then asked for International Conferences on Drug Control.
 Notably, Opium, Cocaine & other drugs were unregulated and easily obtainable, and a link was established by New York representative Franklin Burton Harrison between use of these drugs and crime.
 Supporters of his proposal inaccurately linked drug use specifically by Blacks, Mexicans, and Chinese immigrants, led to rapes, shootings & other violent crime.
 It was further hyped & sensationalized by newspapers that use of drugs encouraged users to rebel against white people of authority.
 This all led to passage of The Harrison Narcotic Act of 1914.